hqiu-nju/hqiu-nju.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student studying radio astronomy at the University of Sydney.
+My supervisor is Prof. Tara Murphy.

 Fast Radio Bursts
 ======
 The main research topic of my thesis is using the Australian SKA Pathfinder to detect and analyse Fast Radio Bursts (FRBs).
 I am part of the Commensal Real-time ASKAP Fast Transients (CRAFT) project, led by my co-supervisors Dr. Keith Bannister and Dr. Ryan Shannon.

-## About me?